 kubectl get podeip -n {namespace} {name} -o yaml # Replace {namespace} and {name} with the namespace and name of the pod associated with an EIP.-

-statusfield is not empty, it indicates that the EIP function is running correctly. -
+statusfield indicates the EIP function is running correctly. -

 Example output: